asyncapi/website/pages/blog/asyncapi-ambassador-program.md

 ## Why create an ambassador program?

-As we know, each person's way of looking at things is unique.
-Each person's abilities differ.
+As we know, everyone has a unique way of looking at things and a person's abilities differ.
 Following that line, each ambassador can offer a different approach.
 They bring part of their essence into the content or the program where they are involved and disseminate.
-This is what brings human value enriching the conception and possibilities of the project.
+This is what brings human value to the project, enriching the conception and possibilities.

 <p align="center">
   <img src="https://media.giphy.com/media/v1.Y2lkPTc5MGI3NjExOTgzODZhZDM1MWZhMDJiODNkODFhZTI3MWRjZDExZGQyYzBlNzMwYiZjdD1z/NfBApd81ooX87Od5hk/giphy.gif" alt="heart&brain" />